ericmdantas/aliv/README.md

---watch, --w                     choose to watch for files change or not --static, --st                   choose what paths are going to be served --reloadDelay, --rd              time (in ms) to delay the browser refresh
+--watch, --w                     choose to watch for files change or not --static, --st                   choose what paths are going to be served --reloadDelay, --rd              time (in ms) to delay the browser refresh --redirectHttpToHttps, --rhh     redirect any http traffic to https --insecurePort, --insPort        inform an insecure port
 ```